Vaginal Foreign Body

 - Hormone cream: This medicine may heal scratches or wounds in your vagina.

-Follow up with your primary healthcare provider or gynecologist within 7 days:
+Follow up with your healthcare provider or gynecologist within 7 days:

 Write down your questions so you remember to ask them during your visits.